compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 ```

 ## Positional Encoding
-> **Commentary:**
-> Since the Transformer has no recurrence or convolution, it has no inherent notion
-> of position.
-Positional encodings inject this information.
-The choice of sinusoids
-> is deliberate: for any fixed offset $k$, $PE_{pos+k}$ can be expressed as a linear function
-> of $PE_{pos}$, which makes it easy for the model to learn relative positions.
-> The frequencies form a geometric progression, giving a unique encoding for each position.

 Since our model contains no recurrence and no convolution, in order
 for the model to make use of the order of the sequence, we must